RunningIkkyu/Crack-CAPTCHA/README.md

 You can get Chromedriver from [here](http://chromedriver.storage.googleapis.com/index.html).

-**Make sure the version of Chrome Driver is matched with your Chrome.**
+**Make sure the version of Chrome Driver is matched with your Chrome version.**

 After download Webdriver, remember add it to path.
 If you're using Linux, run this: